 But while the energy was there, the execution simply wasn’t.
 For much of Saturday’s contest, the Dallas Stars were outshot (42-23), outhit (23-17), and outworked by a Predators team that was desperate for a win on home ice.

-“You go zero for six, you get a couple of good chances.
-But you’ve got to come through.” – Jim Montgomery to NHL.com
+"“You go zero for six, you get a couple of good chances.
+But you’ve got to come through.” – Jim Montgomery to NHL.com"

 The Stars had six power play opportunities, but couldn’t cash in on any of them.
 Their only offensive support came from their “top line” of superstars and their defensemen struggled with breaking up the Nashville attack and getting the puck out of the zone for most of the game.

 “We knew we were going to get Nashville’s best and we did,” Montgomery told NHL.com following the game.
-“They were the better team tonight, and if probably not for [Ben] Bishop, we’re not in overtime.
+“They were the better team tonight, and if probably not for Bishop, we’re not in overtime.
 So we’ve got to come back, and we will.
 We’ll be better.”

 As the Predators continued to press, the Stars continued dropping back and giving them opportunities.
 The offense wasn’t as explosive as it was on Wednesday, the defense had issues with playing consistently in all three zones, and the goaltending of Ben Bishop was the only thing that kept the game close as Nashville began steadily encroaching following the Stars’ lone goal.